slundi/RatioUp/README.md

 Tool to fake upload on your torrents.
 It can be useful on private or semi-private bittorrent trackers especially if you have a slow internet connection.
 Furthermore, there are often many seeders so it becomes hard to seed and increase a ratio.

 It is a tool like [JOAL](https://github.com/anthonyraymond/joal) or [Ratio Master](http://ratiomaster.net/).

-I'm making this tool in order to practice Rust programming, having something lighter than Joal (written in Java) and that runs on any OS.
+I'm making this tool in order to practice Rust programming, having something lighter than Joal (written in Java) and that runs on any OS (I want to install it on my ARM NAS with only 2GB RAM).

 ## Disclamer

 RatioUp is not designed to help or encourage you downloading illegal materials !
 You must respect the law applicable in your country.
 I couldn't be held responsible for illegal activities performed by your usage of RatioUp.

+I am also not responsible if you get banned using this tool.
+However, you can reduce risk by using popular torrents (with many seeders and leechers).

 ## Deployment